pnp/powerplatform-samples/samples/sharepoint-mytools/README.md

 * Click next.
 * Click import.
 * Follow the steps above to configure and use the apps.

+## Features

+This sample app is a great way to learn some fundamental Power Apps concepts like:

+* Branding out-of-the-box controls
+* Creating and using components
+* Working with SharePoint as a data source
+* Using and creating dialog boxes
+* Power Fx Formulas
+* Working with local collections
+* Building custom UIs
+* Responsive design
+* Using containers to build responsive layouts
+* Working with modern controls

 ### How to use the solution